digitinok/weather-dashboard/README.md

 ## Future Improvements

-Furture improvements will include ...
+Furture improvements will include a clear button to reset the search list.

 ## Credits